Camera Conversion Types Guide

 1. UV/IR blocking bluish filter removal with LPF preserved

-This conversion preserves the Low Pass Anti-Aliasing filter with self-cleaning function on cameras with Low Pass Filter.
+This conversion preserves the Low Pass Anti-Aliasing filter with self-cleaning function on Canon cameras with Low Pass Filter.
 The spectral sensitivity of the camera sensor will be Enhanced Spectrum, allowing Hydrogen Alpha and Sulfur II wavelength emissions pass but still blocking UV/IR light.
+This is the most cost-effective Enhanced Spectrum conversion option that we offer for Canon cameras.

 Autofocus and focus to infinity: With the Low Pass Filter only preserved, in most cases the sensor distance to the lens bayonet can be adjusted accordingly to allow the camera reach perfect focus to infinity with lenses.
 The sensor repositioning travel range can be verified once the camera is disassembled.
 It varies even among different samples of the same camera model.
 If there is not enough room to bring the sensor closer to the lens mount, the camera may not reach focus to infinity with lenses.
 Perfect focus of subjects closer than infinity will always be achieved in Live View Mode, but for guaranteed focus to infinity with lenses including perfect autofocus in Pentaprism/Pentamirror mode using DSLR cameras, options 2 or 3 are the appropriate choices.
 Telescopes will always reach focus to infinity without any problem.